 Strategic approach and effective methods enable quick solution to Einstein riddle Who owns the fish

-Briefly, five nationals of five different countries live in five differently colored houses, keep five different pets, drink five different fluids and smoke five different brands of cigarette.
-In 20 minutes time analyzing as many as 15 given conditions, you have to answer—who owns the fish?
+five nationals of five different countries live in five differently colored houses, keep five different pets, drink five different fluids and smoke five different brands of cigarette.

-I have used terminologies for strategies, techniques and methods used in solving the puzzle, but also explained why the techniques are effective and how the methods are to be used.
+I have used terms for strategies, techniques and methods used in solving the puzzle, but also explained why the techniques are effective and how the methods are to be used.

-Goal is—anyone of you should be able to understand how the problem is solved and learn to use the strategies, techniques and methods and if possible—improve these.
+Goal is—anyone of you should be able to understand how the problem is solved and learn to use the strategies and methods.
+It will be great if you can improve these.
 Expected outcome—your interest and involvement.

 1 The Brit lives in the red house.

 4 The green house is on the left of the white house.

 6 The person who smokes Pall Mall rears birds.